 Let us look at the offerings that Azure Key Vault has to offer to the end customers, let it system administrators or application developers or developers themselves.

-Using Azure Key Vault, you as a security administrator will take the first step to securing the data on cloud via the best possible ways towards secure key management.
+Using Azure Key Vault, you as a security administrator will take the first step to secure the data on the cloud via the best possible ways towards secure key management.

-This can be done by encrypt keys and small secrets like passwords that use keys and gets stored in hardware security modules (HSMs).
+This can be done by encrypting keys and small secrets like passwords that use keys and gets stored in hardware security modules (HSMs).

 You can monitor and audit the necessary logging information via the pipe logs into Azure HDInsight.
 This data can also go into your SIEM tools for required monitoring and analysis for any possible security threats.

-With the usage of Azure Key Vault, you don’t really have to provision, or configure or patch or maintain any HSM’s or any other key management softwares for that sake.
+With the usage of Azure Key Vault, you don’t really have to provision or configure or patch or maintain any HSM’s or any other key management software for that sake.